-The change and percent change from baseline in lipid parameters at each scheduled visit will be summarized based on the OLE Safety Analysis Set for the combined parent and OLE study periods.
+The change and percent change from baseline in lipid parameters at each scheduled visit will be summarized based on the OLE Safety Analysis Set for the overall parent and OLE study periods.
 For continuous exploratory endpoints, summary statistics (number of subjects, mean, median, standard deviation or standard error, first and third quartiles, minimum, and maximum) at all scheduled visits will be calculated.
-Subject incidence, exposure-adjusted subject incidence rate, and yearly Kaplan Meier (K-M) estimates of positively reviewed events (by an independent external CEC) will be summarized for both the OLE only study period and combined parent and OLE study periods.
+Subject incidence, exposure-adjusted subject incidence rate, and yearly Kaplan Meier (K-M) estimates of positively reviewed events (by an independent external CEC) will be summarized for both the OLE study period and combined parent and OLE study periods.
 All deaths will be summarized by cardiovascular death (including coronary heart disease death), non-cardiovascular death and undetermined cause of death.
+A sensitivity analysis will be performed for the following composite endpoints: